-The DeanBeat: Big money and the super rich have descended on esports
+The DeanBeat: Big money and the super-rich have descended on esports

 At my own panel, I pointed out that there aren’t a lot of people making money in esports yet, as Dennis “Thresh” Fong, the first competitive gamer, noted at our GamesBeat Summit conference in early April.
 While the numbers of esports spectators is impressive, they’re not spending like traditional sports fans yet.
 In 2017 the average esports fan spent $4.58, while NBA basketball fans spend, on average, $15 each.
 And Newzoo said the global average annual revenue per esports enthusiast will be $5.49 in 2018.

 Cohen said it’s early, as this decades-old industry of esports is still in its infancy.
 And that’s true.
-The ecosystem for providing sustainable leagues is only falling into place, said Ann Hand, CEO of Super League Gaming, which provides a path to pros for amateur players.
+The ecosystem for providing sustainable leagues is only falling into place, said Ann Hand, the CEO of Super League Gaming, which provides a path to pros for amateur players.
 Ramon Hermann of Tencent noted that Riot Games has been seeding the universities with millions of dollars in scholarship money to get the equivalent of NCAA basketball going at colleges with its League of Legends games.
 500 students are going to college now on League of Legends scholarships.

 Give it time, and esports will start monetizing its hundred of millions of players and spectators in the same way the NBA does.
 One of the ways that will happen: Immortals has teamed up with sneaker designer K-Swiss to make an esports shoe for enthusiasts.
 Once the momentum starts going on video views, broadcast rights, merchandise sales, ticket sales, sponsorships, and advertising, the money should start rolling in.